Table of Contents

 I’m an attentive recent graduate with experience managing university library operations, collecting and organising library resources, and engaging with patrons to provide quality customer service.
 I’m skilled at overseeing the check-in/out process for books and all other materials while maintaining library records.

-Data Entry CV
+Data entry CV

 I’m a detail-oriented young professional with a BA (Hons) in Maths.
 I excel at maintaining accuracy and efficiency, and believe I will help you enhance your data entry processes to improve operational efficiency and reduce issues.
 I’m adept at Excel’s advanced functions and believe I will contribute positively to HSBC’s data entry team.